Barrymoonshine/BarryMoonshine/README.md

 - My name's Nick, but you might know me by my online name BarryMoonshine
 - I've been teaching myself web development following the <a href="https://www.theodinproject.com/">The Odin Projects'</a> full stack JavaScript cirriculum, and have even contributed to a couple of lessons and reviewed others code!

-🔭 I’m currently working on building a personal portfolio and learning TypeScript
+🔭 I’m currently learning TypeScript

 ### Skills
 <p float="left">